mrsanz/Resume-Builder/src/resume.md

 #####Engineering Manager _(2014 – Present)_

-* Manages two geographically dispersed teams totaling 11 developers.
+* Manage three teams totaling up to 12 developers.
-  * One team builds the application framework and sets coding standards that facilitate ongoing, revenue generating development related to Thetus Corporation’s core products.
+   * Provides groomed stories along in partnership with product teams, to ensure that each team has at least two weeks of work they can perform.
-  * The second team focuses on cutting edge innovation; creating new mobile applications and products that enable clients to rapidly capture and share event data for analytics.
+   * Facilitates agile best practices, to ensure timely delivery of each team's feature.
 * Meets with direct reports weekly to foster communication and growth, provide feedback, set and track progress against individual and team performance goals.
 * Implements a daily productivity hour dedicated to technical research to provide all team members with opportunities to enhance current skills, learn new skills, and grow personally and professionally.
 * Uses strong leadership to facilitate the promotion and recognition of his team resulting in the promotion of at least two team members each fiscal quarter.
 * Collaborates across divisions including Design, Product, Business, Customer Support and Operations to exceed contractual obligations worth over six million dollars.
 * Works closely with internal stakeholders and customers to satisfy customer needs and to guarantee that product development proceeds on scope according to schedule within the allocated budget
-* Institutes best practices for testing and documentation to ensure feature requirements are met in the current and future releases.
+* Institutes best practices for various technologies, testing and documentation to ensure feature requirements are met in the current and future releases.

 #####Design Integration Lead *(2012 – 2014)*